aprsn/FinageDetailedOHLCVChart/README.md

 # FinageDetailedOHLCVChart
-Draw a OHLCV chart by using the Finage's aggregate API
+Draw an OHLCV chart by using the Finage's aggregate API

-Finage is using its own APIs in the UI pages. https://finage.co.uk/stock/aapl
+Finage is using its own APIs in the UI pages. <br>
+https://finage.co.uk/stock/aapl

 I wanted to show you how to use the Finage's [Aggregate API](https://finage.co.uk/docs/api/stock-market-aggregates-api) to draw a detailed OHLCV chart.
 In this example, I've used the <b>CanvasJS</b> library to draw a chart.
 Also, you can install the <b>JQuery</b> library to make an API request, it's optional.